 fbpx

-How to Be An Indigenous Ally This NAIDOC Week
+How to Be an Indigenous Ally This NAIDOC Week

 Historically speaking, Australia was born out of some pretty ugly events.
 The white Europeans who “discovered” Australia stole it from the traditional custodians of the land who had, until that point, lived in harmony with it for tens of thousands of years.
+Since then, that same land has become a place where Aboriginal and Torres Strait Islander people have been made to feel less than welcome — to put it mildly.

 Over the past decade, conversations have increasingly shifted towards discussing the injustice and bitter racism that has occurred in the evolution of Australia.
-It can be challenging to come to terms with and confront that we live in a country that is born of such ugliness.
+It can be challenging to come to terms with and confront that we live in a country born of such ugliness.

-But to be a true ally means to push past the uncomfortable feelings and educate ourselves, show up for marginalised communities, and do what’s right.
+But to be a true ally means to push past the uncomfortable feelings and educate ourselves, show up for marginalised communities and do what’s right.
+Here are just a few ways you can be an ally to the Indigenous community in Australia.

 Educate Yourself